 - 1.1 The Board is required by law to prepare a statement of accounts in accordance with 'proper practices' which set out its financial position at the end of each financial year.
-This is defined as meaning compliance with the terms of the Code of Practice in Local Authority Accounting in the United Kingdom prepared by CIPFA/ LASAAC Joint Committee. - 1.2 The Code specifies the principles of accounting required to give a 'true and fair' view of the financial position and transactions of the Board, following completion of the audit. - 1.3 The Code is based on International Financial Reporting Standards within a framework of the Government Financial Reporting Manual (FReM). - 1.4 The Board is legally obliged to complete the draft accounts and submit them by 30th June to the Controller of Audit so that they can be scrutinised by the appointed external auditor for accuracy and completeness. - 1.5 A final audited set of accounts, and the auditor's report, will be presented to the Joint Board at the next appropriate meeting.
+This is defined as meaning compliance with the terms of the Code of Practice in Local Authority Accounting in the United Kingdom prepared by CIPFA/ LASAAC Joint Committee. - 1.2 The Code specifies the principles of accounting required to give a 'true and fair' view of the financial position and transactions of the Board, following completion of the audit. - 1.3 The Board is legally obliged to complete the draft accounts and submit them by 30th June 2016 to the External Auditor so that they can be scrutinised for accuracy and completeness. - 1.4 The Audit of the Accounts is required to be completed and the final accounts approved by the Board for signature by the 30th September 2016.
+In considering the final accounts, the Board are required to have regard to the report produced by the External Auditor as attached in Appendix 1 'Final Report to the Board and the Controller of Audit on the 2015/16 Audit'.